Fentanyl Quiz

 Source: Fentanyl Awareness | DEA.gov

-Which of these photos of Adderall is of the real drug and not a fake version?
+Which of these photos of Adderall is of the real drug and not a counterfeit version?

 Image